 - Overview: Connected Health Conference (CHC) 2017 submission process

-- How to hand over the manuscript to a co-author for further editing and communication with the editorial office?
+- How to change the submitting author, i.e. hand over the manuscript to a co-author for further editing and communication with the editorial office?